 During the COVID-19 crisis, for the first time in history, billions of people on all continents and at sea, underwent an identic experience, irrespective of country, race, nationality, or gender.
-No war, no crisis, no pandemic, and no revolution in the past produced so nearly resembling social and psychological impact across all borders.
+No war, no crisis, no pandemic, no revolution in the past produced such a social and psychological impact, across all borders.
 The fear and uncertainty brought on by the virus triggered almost identical reactions from individual human beings and communities.

 It is too early to draw any definitive lesson.
 Humankind has proved, once more, that prophecy is not within its powers.
 The experience of this pandemic was too surprising and troubling to be deeply understood at present, when we are still under the immediate impact of fluctuating emotions.
 Pretending that we can predict what will or should happen is presumptuous, to say the least.
 If anything, the pandemic has been a severe blow to the contemporary vanity and arrogance of the human species.
 We claim to understand what the Neanderthal man thought, and plan to colonize the Universe.
 We reached new summits of innovation in creating products we have never needed before, but we could hardly produce ordinary masks and ventilators.

 Nevertheless, humility and restraint do not exclude personal reflections.
 Mine are on multilateralism.
 All of a sudden, the multifariousness of the international community, as represented by the United Nations system, was reduced to a simple dichotomy: those who believe in multilateralism, and those who consider it an encumbrance on their power.

 On the one side, a majority of governments looked around and tried to understand what was going on and what solutions were needed.
 They placed their trust in the World Health Organization (WHO) as a reliable entity, where the exchange of information, objective analysis, collective wisdom and policies could converge.
 WHO was the natural locus for international co-operation and solidarity.